 1. Think of a class name.
 The name is completely up to you.
 It can contain any letter or number.
 It can also contain a dash.
 But it can only start with a letter.
 I recommend you to give your HTML elements a class name that makes sense and will be easy for you to remember.
-Examples of valid names: “myclass”, “blog-heading”, “linkstyle2” etc.
+A few examples of valid names are myclass, blog-heading, linkstyle2, etc.

-2. When you are writing a post/page, select the block you want styled, go to the Block tab and add the class name to the Additional CSS Class field.
-Now you have everything in order to apply custom styles to this block.
+2. When you are writing a post/page, select the block you want to be styled, go to the Block tab and add the class name to the Additional CSS Class field.
+Now you have everything in order to apply custom styles to the block.

-They are used to target a specific element and can be used only once on a web page.
+They are used to target a specific element and can be used only once per web page.
 They are less useful than classes, but there is one specific case when they will come handy – jump to links.
-These links will make navigation to different sections of a page/post quicker.
+These links make navigation to different sections of a page/post quicker.

 How can you make a jump to link?

 - Select one of the Heading blocks you want the link to take you.
-Go to the Block tab > Advanced.
-You will see an empty HTML Anchor field.
-Here you can enter your anchor – id attribute – to the block.
+Go to the Block tab > Advanced > HTML Anchor, where you’ll find a field to enter the anchor – id attribute.
 As with class names, id names are entirely up to you.
 The same naming rules apply to them.

-- Now all you have left to do is to make a link pointing to this anchor name.
+- Now, all that’s left to do is to create a link pointing to this anchor name.
 To act as a link, you have to put a hash (#) in front of the name.

 <a href="#jump-to-class">Jump to classes</a>

-Do you ever struggle when styling your blog posts?
-If so, where do you lose the most time?
-Write a comment below and we will help you find a more efficient solution.
+Do you ever struggle to style your blog posts?
+If so, what makes you waste the most time?
+Let us know in a comment below.